 Latex can be harmful to latex-allergic students if it becomes airborne.
-To maintain a safe and inclusive environment, latex balloons may not be brought to school.
+To maintain a safe and inclusive environment, latex balloons (and other latex items) may not be brought to school.
 Mylar balloons are acceptable.

 Items That May Not Be Brought To School